I’m Obsessed With Reading Strangers’ Obituaries

 Or perhaps I’m just part of a big, secret cult of obit readers who don’t discuss our taboo hobby in polite conversation.
 Maybe, in private, there are plenty of us.

 “We’ve found that people of all ages are happy to part with their hard-earned money to read obituaries,” said Harry de Quetteville, former editor of the famous obituaries page at The Telegraph in London, and editor of the obit collection Thinker, Failure, Soldier, Jailer: An Anthology of Great Lives in 365 Days.
 “They are the opposite of clickbait.
-Our obituaries have a big, loyal — not just in Britain, but around the world.
+Our obituaries have a big, loyal following — not just in Britain, but around the world.
 Only an adrenaline junkie or a completely unimaginative person could be bored by obits.”

 De Quetteville says the fascination is easily explained: it comes down to great storytelling, evocative snapshots that are quickly digestible in a way biographies and other nonfiction genres aren’t.
 This is important, since humans have an inborn hunger for good stories.
 When we hear them, researchers say, our brains synthesize the hormone oxytocin, triggering an empathetic response.
 Reading obits can make you feel the fear and pride of an immigrant who started over in a new country, the awe of a mountain climber, the pain of an addict, the patience of a schoolteacher.
 In this way, stories sparked by death can make us feel more alive.